apache/apisix-website/website/blog/2021/08/18/Auth-with-Casbin-in-Apache-APISIX.md

 ### Apache APISIX

-[Apache APISIX](https://github.com/apache/apisix) is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, grayscale publishing, fine-grained routing, flow and speed limiting, service degradation, service meltdown, authentication, observability, and hundreds of other features.
+[Apache APISIX](https://github.com/apache/apisix) is a dynamic, real-time, high-performance API gateway that provides load balancing, dynamic upstream, canary release, fine-grained routing, flow and speed limiting, service degradation, service meltdown, authentication, observability, and hundreds of other features.
 You can use Apache APISIX for traditional north-south traffic, as well as east-west traffic between services, or as a [k8s ingress controller](https://github.com/apache/apisix-ingress-controller).

 ### Casbin